 Literary festivals in Oxfordshire and beyond

 There are around 350 literary festivals in the UK throughout the year.
-Many are small local events featuring local authors and emerging talent, others attract well-established names in literature, publishing and show business.
+Many of these are small local events featuring local authors and emerging talent.
+Others attract well-established names in literature, publishing, politics and show business.

 The festival events mostly take place around two vibrant hubs in Oxford City Centre, namely the Blackwell’s Marquee, next to the Sheldonian Theatre, Bodleian Library and Weston Library, and Worcester College, in Walton Street.
 There is a ten-minute walk between the two hubs.

 Since 2012 Chipping Norton has held its Literary Festival each April, celebrating writing and reading in attractive venues at the heart of this charming Cotswold town.